Frank Lampard was appointed manager of Everton in January 2022.

-Lampard initially came through West Ham United’s academy, making his Premier League debut in January 1996.
+Lampard first rose to prominence as a player, coming through West Ham United's Academy and making his Premier League debut in January 1996.

-He helped the Irons to their highest-ever finish in the competition, fifth place in 1998/99, and victory in the UEFA Intertoto Cup the same year.
+He helped the Hammers to their highest-ever finish in the competition, fifth place in 1998/99, and victory in the UEFA Intertoto Cup the same year.

 He won three Premier League titles, four FA Cups, two League Cups and both the UEFA Champions League and Europa League with Chelsea, while he was named the Premier League Player of the Season in 2004/05.